singulatron/superplatform/README.md

 ![Run](https://singulatron.com/assets/chat.png?refresh=1)

-## Download
+## Download Binaries

-Download for Windows, or Linux from the website: https://singulatron.com/home
+Download as a binary for your laptop or PC for Windows or Linux from the website: https://singulatron.com/home
 MacOS support is coming soon.

+## Run On Your Servers

+See [this document](./docs/server.md) to help you get started.

 ## Why